-To measure success of these ads, advertisers will compare the number of impressions to the number of clicks on the ad, and come up with the CTR, shown as a percentage.
+To measure the success of these ads, advertisers will compare the number of impressions to the number of clicks on the ad, and come up with the CTR, shown as a percentage.

-Search engine optimization is essentially a free form of SEM, therefore SEO and SEM are often times seen as separate entities.
+Search engine optimization is essentially a free form of SEM, therefore SEO and SEM are oftentimes seen as separate entities.
 However, given the nature of SEO and the similarities it shares with SEM, it will be an important part of your marketing strategy.
 As with your SEM ads, SEO involves specially curating your content and website so that they show up on search engines such as Google.

 4) Social Media Marketing

-Considering social media is increasing popularity by the day, it is important to stand out from your competitors.
+Considering social media is increasing in popularity by the day, it is important to stand out from your competitors.
 One method that mortgage brokers can utilize is by getting referrals, reviews and recommendations.
 After each client you serve, ask them to leave you a review on both your social media pages and a Google review.
-Not only will be you be able to build trust from the community to generate new clients you will also be able to improve your services from the feedback given.
+Not only will you be able to build trust from the community to generate new clients you will also be able to improve your services from the feedback given.

-Here at Newfound Marketing, we provide thorough consultation and personalized inbound marketing, website optimization, and SEM strategies.
+Here at Newfound Marketing, we provide a thorough consultation and personalized inbound marketing, website optimization, and SEM strategies.
 For more information and ideas of how you can generate online leads for your mortgage company, give us a shout!